Ximenacu/Employee_Tracker_CH12/Extras/instructions.md

 THEN I am prompted to select an employee to update and their new role and this information is updated in the database ✅

 ## Deliverables
-* Loads with no errors and is console free of errors
+* Loads with no errors and is console free of errors  ✅
 * Github Repo link submited
     * Quality README
 * Walkthrough Video (submit and link in readme)
     * must show all of the technical acceptance criteria being met.
     * must demonstrate how a user would invoke the application from the command line.
     * must demonstrate a functional menu with the options outlined in the acceptance criteria.
-* uses inquirer
+* uses inquirer  ✅
-* mysql2
+* mysql2  ✅
 * Bonus will add 10 pts

-* Walckthrough Video
-    * The walkthrough video must show all tests passing from the command line.
-    * The walkthrough video must demonstrate how a user would invoke the application from the command line.
-    * The walkthrough video must demonstrate how a user would enter responses to all of the prompts in the application.
-    * The walkthrough video must demonstrate a generated SVG file, showing the file being opened in the browser.
-The image in the browser must reflect the choices made by the user (text, shape, and colors).